 The suspension for a test refusal is separate from any criminal consequences resulting from a DUI conviction and can be imposed even if the DUI charge is ultimately dismissed in criminal court.

 A driver can refuse a chemical test in hopes that a DUI conviction can be avoided.
 Some people believe that without the test results, a DUI conviction isn't possible.

 However, Alabama law allows the evidence of the refusal to be admitted in any civil or criminal case related to the DUI.
 In other words, the prosecution can tell the jury that the defendant refused to take a BAC test.
 The jury can then consider the refusal as evidence of guilt—namely, that the defendant was trying to hide his or her intoxication.
-Thus, even without BAC test results, a person may still be convicted of driving under the influence.
+Thus, even without BAC test results, a person can still be convicted of driving under the influence.

-Depending on the circumstances, drivers who are convicted of a DUI may be required to use of an ignition interlock device (IID) for a period of time.
-But for DUI offense involving a BAC test refusal, IIDs are mandatory, and the time period the driver must have the IID is longer than for non-refusal cases.
+Depending on the circumstances, drivers who are convicted of a DUI may be required to use an ignition interlock device (IID) for a period of time.
+But for DUI offenses involving a BAC test refusal, IIDs are mandatory, and the time period the driver must have the IID is longer than for non-refusal cases.